Roofing shapes can vary depending on the kind of roof you have, which may be hard to figure out at first when you’re still new to the process.

 Skillion Roof

 A skillion roof is a single-sloped roof that is popular in modern architecture.
-This type of roof provides a clean, simple look and can be energy efficient.
+This roof provides a clean, simple look and can be energy efficient.

 Shed Roof